 NIACC's Information Systems Technology Program is a diverse program allowing students to choose their career path.
-The IST program incorporates several options -- Network Administration, Management Information Systems, Desktop Systems, and Web System Support.
+The IST program incorporates six different specializations:

+- Network Administration

+- Web Systems Support

+- Management Information Systems

+- Desktop Systems

+- PC Technician

+- IST/Accounting

 Students have the option of obtaining employment using their computer skills or transferring to a four-year institution and receiving a baccalaureate degree.

-The program provides opportunities for students to pursue a variety of computer professional certifications including: Cisco's Certified Network Associate, Microsoft's Certified System Engineer, Novell's Certified Administrator, and A+ Certification.
+The program provides opportunities for students to pursue a variety of computer professional certifications include: